 (3) ERCOT shall make available the AML for each QSE by LSE, by Load Zone and by Settlement Interval, from the True-Up settlement.
 This data shall be made available within two Business Days of the 180 day expiration of confidentiality date.
 Data for the posting will remain accessible for six months after such data are posted.

-(4) The Protected Information status of the following information related to generation interconnection requests expires once ERCOT receives a request from an Interconnecting Entity (IE) for a Full Interconnection Study (FIS):
+(4) The Protected Information status of information related to generation interconnection requests expires once ERCOT receives a request from an Interconnecting Entity (IE) for a Full Interconnection Study (FIS), except that information described in item (m) of Section 1.3.1.1, Items Considered Protected Information, shall remain Protected Information.

-(a) County in which the Facility is located;

-(b) Facility fuel type(s);

-(c) Facility nameplate capacity; and

-(d) Anticipated Commercial Operations Date(s).This information will be updated and posted at least once per month on the ERCOT MIS Public Area.

-(5) For each generation interconnection or change request, the Protected Information status of the security screening study and all parts of the FIS except for the dynamic and transient stability study and any subsynchronous oscillation study expires when the IE and TSP have executed a generation interconnection agreement, or if no interconnection agreement is required, when ERCOT receives a letter from the Municipally Owned Utility (MOU) or Electric Cooperative (EC) indicating an intention to interconnect a new All-Inclusive Generation Resource to the MOU’s or EC’s transmission facilities.

-(6) Upon the expiration of the Protected Information status of any data specified in Section 1.3.1.1, which does not have specific posting requirements, that data must be made available to the extent required under Section 12, Market Information System.
+(5) Upon the expiration of the Protected Information status of any data specified in Section 1.3.1.1, which does not have specific posting requirements, that data must be made available to the extent required under Section 12, Market Information System.

-(7) Information that is no longer Protected Information, but not posted, including Dispatch Instructions, is available on request under the ERCOT Request for Records and Information Policy.
+(6) Information that is no longer Protected Information, but not posted, including Dispatch Instructions, is available on request under the ERCOT Request for Records and Information Policy.
 Requested information must be provided within a reasonable timeframe.
 For Dispatch Instructions, the information may be requested with respect to a specific Resource, where applicable, and by service type and Settlement Interval or as integrated over each Settlement Interval for Dispatch Instructions with sub-Settlement Interval frequency.